CloudLabsAI-Azure/Azure-Well-Architected-Framework/01-Exercise-1-Cost-Optimization.md

 ### **Task 2: Shutdown**

 Use the Start/stop VMs during off-hours feature of virtual machines to minimize waste.
 The feature is suitable as a **low-cost automation** option.
-There are many configuration options to schedule start the stop times.
+There are many configuration options to schedule the start and stop times.

 Some ways to Start/stop VMs are:
 * From Azure portal, by going to each VM and start/stop it manually.